DragnaCarta/Curse-of-Strahd-Reloaded/Chapter 2 - The Land of Barovia/Lore of Barovia.md

 Though Vallaki is far from a police state, Izek has spies throughout the town—individuals that he has threatened or intimidated into keeping him abreast of news and information.
 Those who speak ill of the Baron or his “festivals” (described in <span class="citation">Chapter 5: The Town of Vallaki (p.
 95)</span>) are thrown in the stocks as described in <span class="citation">Donkey-Headed Criminals (p.
 119)</span>.
 Those who go further may find themselves forcibly summoned to the Baron’s manor for “corrective rehabilitation,” or even left to the tender mercies of Izek himself, whose diabolic mastery of fire allows him to burn his victims’ flesh or set their homes aflame.

 As a result, the vast majority of Vallakians have surrendered themselves to Baron Vallakovich’s rule, too terrified of Izek to dare speak out.
 The sole exceptions are Lady Fiona Wachter, as described in <span class="citation">Vallaki Lore (p.
-96)</span>, and the secret members of her devil-worshipping cult, as described in <span class="citation">Cultists (p.
-96)</span> and <span class="citation">N4.
-Wachterhaus (p.
-110)</span>.
+96)</span>, and her followers, described further in [[#The Cult of Ezra]].
 ## Krezkians
 The people of Krezk are largely as described in <span class="citation">Chapter 8: The Village of Krezk (p.
 143)</span>, <span class="citation">S3.
 Village of Krezk (p.
 145)</span>, and <span class="citation">Krezk Lore (p.
 146)</span>.
 The villagers are largely unaware that their burgomaster, Dmitri Krezkov, is secretly a werewolf.
 ## Vistani